ristea/cycle-transformer/README.md

-#  CyTran: Cycle-Consistent Transformers for Non-Contrast to Contrast CT Translation
+#  CyTran: Cycle-Consistent Transformers for Non-Contrast to Contrast CT Translation (Accepted in Neurocomputing)

 We propose a novel approach to translate unpaired contrast computed tomography (CT) scans to non-contrast CT scans and the other way around.